SoCal-Software-Labs/CrissCross/README.md

 ## Premptively Storing Data on a Cluster

-One thing CrissCross does differently than IPFS is preemptive distribution.
 If you have the PrivateKey, you can ask the cluster to store your tree.
 When you push a tree, you use the DHT to find 8 nodes and ask them to store the value.
 If they agree, they will connect to your node and download the tree and announce it as available for download, keeping it for the specified TTL.

-To enable the feature, when distributing your cluster yaml file to peers, include `MaxAcceptedSize` and list the bytes of the Maximum download size you are willing to accept.
+To enable the feature, when distributing your cluster yaml file to peers, include `MaxAcceptedSize` and list the bytes of the maximum download size you are willing to distribute.

 ```yaml
 # clusters/my_cluster.yaml